-Yasmeen is a third year BSc International Politics student.
+Yasmeen is an International Politics graduate.
 City’s central location, campus and renowned status made her choice to study here easy.

 Why did you decide to apply to City?